gongfuPanada/SibleyHoloLens/README.md

       * The first time deploying to a real HoloLens (not the Emulator) from a particular dev PC requires pairing the two devices together with a PIN.
         * When prompted for PIN on dev PC, open `Settings > Updates & security > For developers` on HoloLens and click `Pair`.
         * Enter the PIN number that HoloLens displays into textbox on dev PC.
+        * You'll be prompted to create a user account for the Device Portal.
+        * You can now access the Device Portal at https://<HOLOLENS_IP_ADDRESS>
   * After several seconds of deployment process, view the running app on the HoloLens.

 ## TODO